First Time User? Enroll now.

-Be sure to follow all instructions from your local health authorities.
-These may include stay-at-home orders, guidelines for social distancing and face covers, and information about access to health care, COVID-19 testing, and other essential services.
+Be sure to follow all instructions from the CDC and your local health authorities.
+These may include stay-at-home orders, guidelines for social distancing and masks, and information about access to health care, COVID-19 testing, and other essential services.

-If you develop a fever, cough, or trouble breathing, or your symptoms become worse, answer the symptom checker questions again or call your doctor or a local health clinic.
+If you develop symptoms (these could include a fever, a cough, or trouble breathing), or if your symptoms become worse, answer the symptom checker questions again or call your doctor or a local health clinic.
 You may need care.

 Based on your answers, you may need care right away.
 The problem is likely to get worse without medical care.

 Based on your answers, you need to contact your residential caregivers or correctional or detention facility authorities.

 Based on your answers, you need emergency care.